Metatarsalgia or Ball of foot pain:

 Metatarsalgia is a type of pain and inflammation that occurs in a part of the foot known as the metatarsal or ball of foot.
 It often occurs in the metatarsal heads – where the three middle toes meet the ball of the foot.
 It is a common problem which can affect the bones and joints of the metatarsals.
 Metatarsalgia generally results from excessive force or loading under the metatarsal heads.

-Excessive eversion of the rearfoot can increase force under the metatarsal bones and soft tissues.
-This eversion causes the fat pad under the ball of the foot to atrophy and increase ground reactive force under selected metatarsal heads.
+Excessive aversion of the rearfoot can increase force under the metatarsal bones and soft tissues.
+This aversion causes the fat pad under the ball of the foot to atrophy and increase ground reactive force under selected metatarsal heads.

 This pain does not originate within the metatarsal area, but the outside force produces problems or a mechanical imbalance affecting the metatarsophalangeal joint area.

 The most common cause of the metatarsalgia is poor foot biomechanics.
-This can be originating from high arches or flat feet.
-When the arch of the foot does not have a proper height, the stress and pressure will localized around the ball of the foot or heel.
+This can originate from high arches or flat feet.
+When the arch of the foot does not have a proper height, the stress and pressure will be localized around the ball of the foot or heel.
 As this build of the pressure increases, the stress causes inflammation, pain and soreness.

 The best method of making the custom foot orthotics is 3D laser imaging scan, plaster molding and foam boxes.
 The chiropractor will do the necessary consultation, examination, gait scan analysis of the feet and a 3D laser imaging scan of the feet to be sent to the laboratory to be processed and the custom foot orthotics will be manufactured.